With a combination of a small number of people + software + servers and robots.

 A client's service was led by the sales side's requirements definition.

-For the second version of our upcoming portfolio, we spent more than 8 months discussing the concept and design taste, and then the designer led the design process from the function list without a screen blueprint.
+For the second version of our upcoming portfolio, we spent more than 8 months discussing the concept and design taste, and then the designer led the design process from a list of functions without a screen blueprint.

 It can be.